 “According to data from publishers, about 85 percent of video on Facebook is watched without sound.
 Facebook has found in its internal tests that having captions increases video view times by 12 percent.”

-When it comes to live-streaming, we have to pull out all the stops, and we need to ensure we are not leaving any audiences out.
+When it comes to live-streaming, we must pull out all the stops and ensure we are not leaving any audiences out.
 Captions are available on all live-streaming platforms; it’s free, and moving forward, they should be used at all times.

-We couldn’t end this piece without making mention of two other seriously important live-streaming elements.
+We couldn’t end this piece without mentioning two other essential live-streaming elements.
 The first is to get yourself a reliable HD webcam.
 If you elect to use a cell phone, be sure to use one with high-resolution video like the Apple iPhone 11 Pro Max, as this phone will provide the greatest audio and visual quality.

 Also, purchase a tripod.
 We cannot stress how handy this item will be for you, especially if live-streaming an event.
 A tripod will eliminate the need to hold the camera or phone for an entire two hours and risk a shaky Livestream or, worse, risk you losing an arm from holding an object in your hand in the same position for over two hours.

 Click HERE to learn more about how to improve your Livestream video quality!